 - The statement of purpose should be around two pages in length.

 - These letters are preferably from people acquainted with the applicant's academic, research and/or professional qualifications.

-- The preferred method for submitting letters is online through the Graduate School's electronic format (see Electronic Letters of Recommendation Process for more information).
+- The preferred method for submitting letters is online through the Graduate School's electronic format (see the admissions FAQ for more information).

 - Applicants may also submit their letters in hard copy, (must be on letterhead stationery), if the reference is submitting a letter in hard copy the appropriate cover sheet should accompany the letter (MS, PhD).

 - The UW-Madison code is R1846 and no departmental code is needed.

 - The department does not require any subject GRE test scores.

 Test of English as a Foreign Language (TOEFL)

 - Every applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide official scores from TOEFL, the International English Language Testing System (IELTS), or the Michigan English Language Assessment Battery (MELAB).

 - An admitted applicant whose TOEFL internet based (iBT) test score below 92; TOEFL (paper-based) test score is below 580; TOEFL computer-based test (CBT) score below 237; IELTS score below 7; or MELAB below 82 must take an English assessment test upon arrival.
 Students must then register for any recommended English as a Second Language (ESL) course(s) in the first enrolled semester.